NLnetLabs/rpki-doc/source/routinator/installation.rst

    cargo install routinator
    routinator rtrd -l 127.0.0.1:3323

-If you have an older version of the Routinator, you can update via
+If you have an older version of the Routinator, you can update via:

 .. code-block:: bash